 1: First you need to do is to Sign-in to your Chromebook

 2: Now click on the ‘Network’ icon that will appear at the bottom of your screen

 4: Now go to Internet Connection > Click on Add Connection > and Add Private Network

 5: In this section, you need to provide details of your preferred Chrome VPN service provider

 In order to check on your VPN status, or to either connect and disconnect your VPN, go to Settings > Internet Connection > Private Network

-As mentioned earlier, Chrome OS supports OpenVPN but does not recognize SSL certificate that are used by most VPN services.
+As mentioned earlier, Chrome OS supports OpenVPN but does not recognize SSL certificates that is used by most VPN services.
 However, there is a way to get around this problem and that is because Chromebook is based on Linux.

-By using Terminal, we can setup OpenVPN through using Linux commands and therefore surpass Chrome OS.
+By using Terminal, we can set up OpenVPN by using Linux commands and therefore surpass Chrome OS.

 1: Open Terminal by pressing on CTRL+ALT+T or CTRL+ALT+RIGHTARROW all at one time.